nrs-org/novelslop/content/vol_01/chap_04.typ

   "And then we went to a hotel or some kind after the date.
 When we entered the room, you noticed her innocent eyes looking up at you, as if she was asking "We are really doing this, right?"
-Afterward, you were unable to conceal the lust and push her towards the bed, and we did it while holding hands.
-When I inserted it in, she let out a loud but cute moan…"
+Afterward, you were unable to conceal the lust and push her towards the bed, slowly removing the layers and reveal more and more of her body, while she were increasingly embarassed.
+We did it while holding hands, and when I inserted it in, she let out a loud but cute moan…"

   Mona walked away in silence, never to be seen at this place anymore.